PravinP11/Mule-DIY-Examples/README.md

 # Mule-DIY-Examples

-My name is Pravin and attached here are a couple of DIY simple examples that will help you understand a couple of concepts with Mule 3.9 Integrations.
+My name is Pravin and attached here are a couple of DIY examples that will help you understand a couple of concepts with Mule 3.9 Integrations.